-- Enjoy stunning views of the Inca ruins and the forested peak of Huayna Picchu
+- Enjoy views of the Inca ruins and the forested peak of Huayna Picchu

-- Visit the Temple of the Sun, its windows perfectly positioned for the summer and winter solstices
+- Visit the Temple of the Sun, perfectly positioned for seasonal solstices

-- Ascend the staircase to Intihuatana pyramid, the most sacred site in Machu Picchu
+- Ascend the staircase to Intihuatana, the most sacred site in Machu Picchu

 - Climb Huayna Picchu and visit the Temple of the Moon

 Machu Picchu is one of the most popular attractions in South America and an unforgettable experience.
 Part of the wonder of the site is the mystery that surrounds it.
 The ruins were first discovered in 1911 by Hiram Bingham, a young Yale archaeologist who inspired the character of Indiana Jones.

 Historians can only speculate on the site’s original use, but most agree it was probably constructed around the time of Inca ruler Pachacútec in the mid-15th century, and perhaps served as a royal winter retreat from the Cusco cold.
 Its lack of military significance is probably why it was left untouched by the Spanish conquistadors and lay undiscovered for centuries.